JsCodeDevlopment/my-resume/resume.md

 - Currently play a key role in the maintenance and development of a system used by many users, ensuring stability, performance and continuous improvements.
 My routine involves major code refactorings, seeking optimization, readability and best practices, in addition to actively contributing to the migration of frontend technologies.
 - Leading the transition from Material UI (MUI) to Ant Design with Tailwind CSS, modernizing the interface and improving the user experience.
 I also work on identifying and solving performance bottlenecks, ensuring that the system is always efficient and scalable.

 **Stack:** React, TypeScript, MUI, Ant Design, Node, Tailwind, SQL, Websockets, RabbitMQ.

 ---

 ### Software Engineer (Mid Level) — **Infinity Tec**

-**Sep 2024 – Present**
+**Sep 2024 – Ago 2025**

 - With the promotion to full developer, I gained more autonomy in technical decisions and began to temporarily lead development teams, organizing tasks, reviewing codes and ensuring the quality of deliveries.
 In addition, I worked directly in supporting and guiding junior developers, helping with technical challenges and promoting good development practices.
 - I actively participated from the conception to the delivery of solutions, with experience in both individual and collaborative projects, always seeking to contribute to the success of products and the evolution of internal processes.

 **Stack:** React, TypeScript, Next.js, NestJS, Node, Tailwind, Prisma, PostgreSQL, Docker, Redis, Swagger, Zustand.

 ---